| Title: | Penalized Linear Mixed Models for Correlated Data |

 overwrite Optional: logical - should existing .rds files be overwritten?
 Defaults to FALSE.

-quiet Optional: logical - should messages to be printed to the console be silenced?
+quiet Optional: logical - should console messages be silenced?
 Defaults to FALSE

 Additional arguments specific to PLINK data: